 The authors conclude that the most effective learning techniques are distributed study sessions (last minute cramming is not effective) and more practice testing, the use of flash cards can be very helpful with this, as the conclusion to the Time article states ‘ditch your highlighter and get busy with your flash cards’.

 A TES user has uploaded an excellent resource: Effective learning/study techniques which summarizes the work well and provides some great ideas for the classroom.
 I really like the ‘Cup of questions’ idea – I’ll be trying that!
 In fact the ideas given are very much in line with my own thinking, I have said before that I have become convinced of the need for frequent recall, perhaps even more true in the UK now that students are assessed with linear exams.
 Something I do regularly with all my classes from age 11 to 18 is ask them some questions at the beginning or end of a lesson to see if they can recall recent (or not so recent!) work.
-See this file for an example: Mini-test example.
 The questions are short and can just be read out for students to write responses in their exercise books (making this a great starter – no IT or resources required).
-The questions in my example here are just recall type questions on a variety of topics but could of course be a series of questions on just one topic.
+The questions could be on a variety of topics but could of course be a series of questions on just one topic.
 Questions requiring higher order thinking skills could also be used (see Rich Questions for ideas).
-I have added a new page to which I will add any mini-test resources.
+See the MiniTests page for further information – including what the students think.

 I think this type of exercise is valuable at any time, not just at examination time and we should spend time regularly helping our students recall current or earlier work.
 If they have a basic ‘toolkit’ with which they are comfortable and secure they have a foundation to which they can link new learning to.